iKlotho/drf-pydantic-openapi/README.md

+drf-pydantic-openapi

-Generate OpenAPI schema with DRF code using pydantic models.
-Supports referencing other service's components.
+Generate OpenAPI schema with DRF code using Pydantic models.
+Supports referencing other services' components.

 # Usage

-# Add urls to the project
+# Add URLs to the project

 ```python
  urlpatters = [